Work Hours, Leave, and Moonlighting

 Work Hours

 Definition: Formerly known as duty hours, work hours encompass all clinical and academic activities related to the training program.
-These include inpatient and outpatient clinical care, in-house call, short call, night float and day float, transfer of patient care, and administrative activities related to patient care, such as completing medical records, ordering and reviewing lab tests, and signing orders.
+This includes inpatient and outpatient clinical care, in-house call, short call, in-house night float and day float, transfer of patient care, and administrative activities related to patient care, such as completing medical records, ordering and reviewing lab tests, and signing orders.
+This also includes patient care-related work from home such as using an electronic health record and making/taking patient phone calls and time spent in the hospital after being called in to cover clinical duties.

-Maximum Work Period Duration: Clinical and education work periods for residents shall not exceed 24 hours of continuous scheduled assignments.
-Up to four hours of additional time may be used for activities related to patient safety, such as providing effective transitions of care, and/or resident education.
-New patient care responsibilities will not be assigned to a resident during this time.
-Our night float system eliminates all such 24-hour duty periods.
+Maximum Work Period Duration: Per ACGME and UW Health GME policies, clinical and education work periods for residents must not exceed 24 hours of continuous scheduled assignments plus four hours of additional time to be used for activities related to patient safety, such as providing effective transitions of care, and/or resident education.

-Residents shall be scheduled for a minimum of one day in seven free of clinical work and required education (when averaged over the course of a rotation).
+Residents shall be scheduled for a minimum of one day in seven free of clinical duties and academic requirements (averaged over a single rotation).
 The ACGME defines one day as “one continuous 24-hour period free from all administrative, clinical and educational activities.”
-At-home call shall not be assigned on these free days.

 80 Hour Weekly Maximum: Work hours shall not exceed 80 hours per week, averaged over the course of each rotation, inclusive of all in-house clinical and educational activities, clinical work done from home, and all moonlighting.
 Reading done in preparation for the following day’s patients, studying, and research done from home do not count toward the 80 hours.